 How to Import a Project Budget Template

 Importing your free project budget template into ProjectManager.com is simple.
-You simple start on the homepage and click the drop-down menu on the upper left-hand side of the screen.
+You simply start on the homepage and click the drop-down menu on the upper left-hand side of the screen.
 Scroll down to the import selection, which will bring up another window.
 Scroll down this secondary window until you reach expenses.
 Click on it.
 This brings a popup window in which you’ll be asked to select the file you want to upload.
 The software accepts both Excel and CSV files.
 It’s as easy as that.

 How to Use a Project Budget Template in ProjectManager.com

 Once you’ve downloaded and created your project budget template and have imported it into ProjectManager.com, you’re able to take a static document and turn it into a living and sharable one.
 First of all, you can filter the document to give you only the information you need.
 Yes, any spreadsheet might be able to do that, but not in real time.

 That’s because the budget is being updated as team members complete tasks and update their status into ProjectManager.com, giving you the most up-to-date information.
 Then you can look at the budget for the project or even many projects through the dashboard view.
 Think of it as an overview at-a-glance, but it’s also able to drill down deep into the detail you need when you need it.

 There’s more than a great software package available on the ProjectManager.com website.
 We regularly publish a blog with articles and videos on project management, leadership, and business concerns.
 Here are three that are relevant to project budgeting.